Rage and the Politics of Power

 Study and Practice

-Unless this teaching of knowledge becomes gnosis,(deep inner knowing through spiritual practices to bring the shadow to awareness) which means to stop using defenses and allow awareness to shine, the world will remain the same.
-Knowledge without personal awareness and application does nothing to change either oneself or anyone else, or the world.
+Unless this teaching of knowledge becomes gnosis (deep inner knowing through spiritual practices that bring the unconscious (shadow) to awareness), meaning stopping the use of defenses and allowing awareness to shine, the world will remain the same.
+Knowledge without personal awareness and application does nothing to change oneself, anyone else, or the world.

 What were the politics of power and control in your family of origin?